- What Is a Greenstick Fracture?

 Following are the types of greenstick fractures:

 - Greenstick Fracture of Clavicle: When a child is exposed to a direct blow to his upper chest and shoulder or to his outstretched hand, he may suffer from greenstick fracture of the clavicle.
 The clavicle bones get stronger at around 20 years of age, which means even teenagers may get such fractures.

-- Greenstick Fracture of Wrist: This fracture occurs when a child falls from a height and lands on his palm or gets a direct blow to his palm.
+- Greenstick Fracture of Wrist: This fracture occurs when a child falls from a height with hands outstretched to avoid injury and lands on his palm or gets a direct blow to his palm.
 The lower third or the middle third of radius or the bones of forearm break in a greenstick fracture of the wrist.

 - Greenstick Fracture of Tibia: In a greenstick fracture of the tibia, the middle third or the lower third of tibia shaft gets broken.
 This may happen when a child gets a direct blow to his leg or lands from a height on his leg.

 Just the way the other kinds of fractures occur so does the greenstick fracture.
 A child may feel an intense blow or twist to his bones.
 It is seen that younger children love to play outdoors and like doing various forms of physical activities, which makes them more prone to such injuries.
 However, the most common cause of this kind of fracture is falling from a height, which usually happens due to engaging in a lot of jumping games.